 The Presbyterian Historical Society serves as the repository for materials created by councils and agencies of the Presbyterian Church (U.S.A.), the antecedents of those councils and agencies, and related and ecumenical organizations; and for the personal papers of prominent Presbyterians.
 The creating body or its legal successor retains ownership of the records, with the exception of organization records and personal paper collections, which are legally owned by the society.
 The society created the following restrictions on public access to records in collaboration with the entities retaining ownership of those records.

 The following records are open for research and may be photocopied unless, in the judgment of the reference staff, they are too fragile:

-Processed official records of Presbyterian Church entities more than fifty years old.
+- Processed official records of Presbyterian Church mid councils and congregations more than fifty years old

 The following records are not available to researchers:

-Recommendation forms, in-service job evaluations, and medical forms found in the personnel files of living persons
+- Recommendation forms, in-service job evaluations, educational records, and medical and psychological forms found in the personnel files of living persons

 - Unpublished Permanent Judicial Commission (PJC) case briefs less than fifty years old from the date the decision is certified by the PJC